Scented Pandan is a perennial herb originating in Sri Lanka and Southeast Asia, where its leaves have long been used to

 A green food colouring is made by cutting and crushing or blending the leaves with water.
 It has everyday use in colouring cakes, jellies, and puddings served in bakeries and sweet shops in India and Southeast Asia.

-The leaves, being bright green, long and slender also lend themselves to being used in floral arrangements, particularly tall arrangements, as backing greenery or accent foliage.
+The bright green, long and slender leaves also lend themselves to floral arrangements, particularly tall arrangements, as backing greenery or accent foliage.

 Scented Pandan is sometimes planted in garden beds as a groundcover or fragrant border.

-Pandan flavoured cake topped with coconut cream and toasted sesame seed (Secret House Cafe, Ho Chi Minh, Vietnam)
+Pandan cake with coconut cream and sesame seed (Ho Chi Minh, Vietnam)

-In Southeast Asia and particularly Singapore, pandanus is planted as a cockroach repellent.
+Pandanus is planted as a cockroach repellent in Southeast Asia and particularly Singapore.
 Some evidence to support this comes from a research study evaluating the action of different essential oils in repelling the American Cockroach (Periplaneta americana), published in the Journal of Agricultural Technology Vol. 9, no. 6 (2013): pp 1613-1620.

 The study found, however, that although pandanus leaf oil provided 57% repellency, it was not as effective as the essential oils of Tumeric (Curcuma longa), Cinnamon (Cinnamomum verum), Ginger (Zingiber officinale) or Clove (Syzygium aromaticum), which provided 100% repellency against the American Cockroach.

 Grows naturally in humid subtropical and tropical climates, generally in areas with annual lows of 18 to 25°C, annual highs of 27 to 35°C, annual rainfall of 1200 to 5000 mm and a dry season of 6 months or less.